davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 ## Root flag
 ### Enumeration

 Now running as cry0l1t3, we can enumerate further this box.
 The first thing to do is to check his permissions.
-The user `cry0l1t3` cannot run anything as root, based on `sudo -l` execution but he's member of **adm** group, which allow us to read contents from `/var/log` which might leak some information.
+The user `cry0l1t3` cannot run anything as root, based on `sudo -l` execution but he is member of **adm** group, which allow us to read contents from `/var/log` which might leak some information.

 ```
 cry0l1t3@academy:~$ sudo -l